yiping-lai/HangMan/README.md

 # Hangman App

 ## Introduction
 This is a website where users can play Hangman Game (https://en.wikipedia.org/wiki/Hangman_(game)).
+Demo website is here (https://immense-oasis-54471.herokuapp.com/).

 ## About the Stack
 Frontend: EJS, CSS, Bootstrap3, Javascript, jQuery